Paul's Place - Roseville, (St. Paul) Minnesota

 One night in late July of 1968 after I had finished singing my really dumb version of the 1940s Tex Williams hit, "Smoke.
 Smoke, Smoke That Cigarette," I looked down from the stage and saw the most gorgeous "Playmate" serving a drink to a drummer friend of mine who would also sit in with Betty's Trio.
 (As a matter of fact, he would sound just like Ron Wilson, the drummer for the Surfaris, when the Trio jammed on the tune "Wipeout.")
 But that Cocktail Server was stunning!
 I remember as I was leaving the stage I said to the accordionist, Jake, "I am going to marry that girl!"
 To which he replied, "In your dreams!
 She won't even talk to you!"
 Actually he was almost correct as when I returned to begin my stint in Paul's Den in August, I tried once to get to know her.
 My initial contact garnered less than a stellar reception when this very lovely Miss rebuffed me with but a two word reply.
 (You can guess!)

 I was "crushed" and after moping around for about a week, Betty Rydell caught up with me over near the bar one night after we all had finished our shows.
 Sensing something was not quite right with my usual jovial self, she asked what was troubling me.
 I told her my story and I will never forget her advice.
 Betty said something like "Larrie, if you think something is worth having go for it and don't stop trying."
 What good advice!
-Tana and I will celebrate our 50th Anniversary September 20, 2018.
-For many years I always called her "Tanya" as many of our friends in California still know her, but she wants to now to be known by her real name, Tana Rydeen Dunkirk.
+Tana and I celebrated our 50th Anniversary September 20, 2018.
+WOW!
+For many years I always called my lovely young bride "Tanya" as many of our friends in Southern California still know her, --- but she wants now to be known by her real name, Tana Rydeen Dunkirk.
 (My real last name of course!)

 There is no way I could convince you that all was flowers and roses every day of those years.
 It would be impossible for any two humans to have that much grace.
 When one of our kids would ask "How did you two ever get together?"
 One simple answer that always stopped them was ---- "It's all Betty Rydell and Louis Johnson's fault!"
 As they got older they would still sometimes query us about the "mystical Betty Rydell."
 I guess they always thought we just made Betty up to avoid more questions.
 Actually since we both left Paul's Place soon after we were married, neither Tana or myself have had any contact with her.
 But we will always be grateful to both her and Lou Johnson and Paul's Place.